Once Upon a Farm stock

 - What is Once Upon a Farm's valuation?

 - Once Upon a Farm's valuation has not been publicly disclosed.
+Private company valuations are typically set during funding rounds and are not always reported publicly.

 - Can I sell my Once Upon a Farm stock?